 Generac and Honda both have small generators and large generator models.
 Check out Honda EU7000iS

 So what do we recommend?
 The Honda EU2000i, Generac iQ2000 or the Goal Zero Yeti 400?

+We own all three of these generators.
 I keep my Goal Zero plugged into my wall outlet so it is always charged and ready for when I need it.